 - Date of first appearance

 It’s hard to imagine being in New York without the Statue of Liberty.
 Yet that would have happened without the inspiration of one man, Joseph Pulitzer, who realised that if you inspire thousands of ordinary people and give them a sense of pride you will raise incredible amounts of money for worthwhile causes.

 Summary / objectives

-- In-depth understanding of target audience, tapping into the basic need for sense of recognition, by promising rewards and making them part of history.
+- It shows an in-depth understanding of target audience, tapping into the basic need for sense of recognition, by promising rewards and making them part of history.
 Also making the working class feel powerful, mocking the stinginess of the wealthy.

-- Regular updates and caricatures to engage and keep donors inspired.
+- The regular updates and caricatures helped to engage and keep donors inspired.

 Influence / impact

 Pulitzer gave the working-class New Yorker a sense of pride and responsibility towards the city.
 The Statue of Liberty, symbol of freedom, democracy and justice, provided an idealised vision.

 Without this crowdfunding and the donations of the 120,000 New Yorkers, the 150ft tall statue would not be standing today on New York’s harbour.
 This campaign is an important part of not just fundraising history but world history.